gravitational/workshop/k8sprod.md

   periodSeconds: 5
 ```

-Readiness probe indicates the readiness of the pod containers and Kubernetes will take this into account when
-doing a deployment:
+Readiness probe indicates the readiness of the pod containers and Kubernetes will take this into account when doing a deployment:

 ```bash
 $ kubectl replace -f deployment-fix.yaml
 ```

-This time we will get no downtime.
+This time, if we observe output from `kubectl get pods`, we'll see that there will be two pods running and the old pod will start terminating only when the second one becomes ready.

-### Anti-Pattern: unbound quickly failing jobs
+### Anti-Pattern: Unbound Quickly Failing Jobs

-Kubernetes provides new useful tool to schedule containers to perform one-time task: [jobs](https://kubernetes.io/docs/concepts/jobs/run-to-completion-finite-workloads/)
+Kubernetes provides a useful tool to schedule containers to perform one-time task: [jobs](https://kubernetes.io/docs/concepts/jobs/run-to-completion-finite-workloads/).

 However, there is a problem: